Shahmaran (TV series): Season 1 (2023)

+Season 2 (2024)

 Reception

 Three days after its release, the series had been watched a total of 17 million hours worldwide.

 A critic at Cumhuriyet praised the cinematography and actors but was disappointed with the "dissonance" between the "reality of the region" and the characters' behaviour, citing excessive nudity and out-of-context scenes that do not match the old Turkish traditions of the region they were filmed in.
 The critic also likened Maran's family to the Cullens in Twilight.